Security-Onion-Solutions/securityonion-docs/architecture.rst

 Forward Node
 ~~~~~~~~~~~~

-When using a ``forward node``, Elastic Stack components are not installed. :ref:`filebeat` forwards all logs to :ref:`logstash` on the manager node, where they are stored in :ref:`elasticsearch` on the manager node or a search node (if the manager node has been configured to use a search node).
+A ``forward node`` is a sensor that forwards all logs via :ref:`filebeat` to :ref:`logstash` on the manager node, where they are stored in :ref:`elasticsearch` on the manager node or a search node (if the manager node has been configured to use a search node).
 From there, the data can be queried through the use of cross-cluster search.

 Forward Nodes run the following components: